 - Tarsal coalition

-Our highly-trained podiatrist will assess your condition and recommend the best solution for your needs.
-At our Newtown, PA podiatrist office, we take pride in offering practical, comfortable solutions for a wide range of foot problems.
+Our highly-trained podiatrist will assess your condition and recommend the best solution.
+Our Newtown, PA, podiatrist office offers practical, comfortable solutions for various foot problems.

 Yes.
-Diabetes can lead to many health issues, including Foot deformities.
-Since diabetes causes nerve damage and poor circulation, it can affect the limbs fairly easily.
+Diabetes can lead to many health issues, including foot deformities.
+Since diabetes causes nerve damage and poor circulation, it can easily affect the limbs.
 Foot deformities linked to diabetes include hammertoes and Charcot arthropathy.

 Does wearing heels too often cause a foot deformity?